 There are so many things to do and see in Aberfeldy, you’ll have a hard time deciding what to do first!
 Here are some of the activities and places of interest we think are worth a visit:

 The breath-taking Loch Tay is the ideal place to go if you enjoy the outdoors.
-The magnificent stretch of water boasts spectacular scenery and is host to an array of activities, such as boating and watersports.
+The magnificent stretch of water boasts spectacular scenery and is host to an array of activities, such as paddleboarding, Kayaking and other watersports.
 You can hire canoes, fishing boats, water trampolines and lots of other fun water-based activities from the Taymouth Marina, and there’s even a lochside sauna for those who want a more relaxing holiday.

 Situated on the Loch Tay, the Scottish Crannog Centre is the perfect historic family day out.
 At this interactive centre, you can discover what life was like at that very spot 2,500 years ago.
 This award winning reconstruction of an ancient loch is popular with history lovers young and old, bringing the past to life with hands-on museum exhibits and original artefacts found by nearby divers.